StoryBook Theatre makes the following commitment to our community:

 As a Black woman, I am proud to work with StoryBook.

 For nearly 20 years I have had the privilege of being part of the StoryBook family.
 I have performed on stage, worked as a stage manager, a production team member, and have served as a board member.
 I have always felt safe, supported and valued.

 As a woman of colour, it matters to me that others feel the same in our organization, and in the community at large.
 I am proud of the work that StoryBook does for our community, and I hope everyone will see our values and our heart reflected in these commitments.
 I am happy to be a part of the change.

 President - StoryBook Theatre Society

 Our Commitment to our Community

 StoryBook's actions & continued work toward equity, inclusivity, diversity and accessibility

-As the world around us has risen up, it is important for StoryBook to take this time and look inward.
-We have been having difficult and inspiring conversations amongst ourselves, our artists, and the community we serve.
+As the world around rose up, it was important for StoryBook to take the time and look inward.
+We have had and continue to have difficult and inspiring conversations amongst ourselves, our artists, and the community we serve.